newyork-anthonyng/articles/deliberate_practice/008_tapable/article.md

 > The new [React Hooks API](https://reactjs.org/docs/hooks-intro.html) allows you to use lifecycle methods outside of Component classes.

 ## How to create hooks with Tapable
-The most basic hook Tapable provides is the `Synchronous Hook` (`SyncHook`).
+The most basic hook Tapable provides is the `Synchronous Hook`, or `SyncHook`.
 You can create a hook like so.

 ```js
 import { SyncHook } from "tapable";